 And so it is absolutely legal to try TOR.
 Do not let yourself be misled by any media reports that turn TOR and other anonymization services into a bad, disreputable - even illegal - light.
 Everyone can and should use TOR!
 You do not even have to enter your details if you do not want to.
 TOR runs like a normal other service, a forum etc. In order to be able to deal with the topic a bit closer, we recommend you the further information on the official "TOR Project".

-Every internet user has the right to privacy and data security.
-Gate and VPNServices help!
+Every Internet user has the right to privacy and data security.
+TOR and VPNServices help!

 Not only individuals appreciate the benefits of TOR and VPN, Governments and millions of businesses are using these tools to create and communicate their own secure networks.
 Without surveillance and espionage from outside.
 VPN is the worldwide standard for secure data transmission over the Internet - and by no means prohibited or disreputable!